The Basics: Overview

 Take Action: Be Prepared

-Help protect your teen from STDs by sharing the facts he or she needs to make healthy decisions.
+Help protect your teen from STDs by sharing the facts they need to make healthy decisions.

 Think about what you want to say ahead of time.

-It’s very common to be nervous when talking to your teen about something like STDs.
+It’s normal to be nervous when talking to your teen about something like STDs.
 Learn about STDs so you’ll be ready for the conversation.
-You may also want to practice what you’ll say to your teen with another adult, like your partner or another parent.
+You may also want to practice what you’ll say to them with another adult, like your partner or another parent.

 Before you talk with your teen about preventing STDs: